Monoclonal antibodies are among the most promising treatments for mild to moderate COVID-19, the disease caused by the novel coronavirus SARS-CoV-2.

-IV infusions can also cause brief pain, bleeding, skin bruising, soreness, swelling, and infection at the infusion site.
+IV infusions and injections also can cause brief pain, bleeding, skin bruising, soreness, swelling, and infection at the location where it was given.

 Monoclonal antibodies may cause other side effects.
 Talk to your doctor if you experience any side effect that bothers you or does not go away quickly.

 Monoclonal antibody provides treatment for COVID-19 disease or prevents development of disease after an exposure.
 If you receive monoclonal antibody, it remains important to be vaccinated to prevent serious illness in the future.
 If you received monoclonal antibodies because you had illness due to COVID-19, wait 90 days before getting any dose of the COVID-19 vaccine.

 If you received monoclonal antibodies after being exposed to COVID-19, wait 30 days before getting a COVID vaccine.

 If you already received one or both doses of the vaccine and you are eligible, you can receive monoclonal antibody treatment.

 If you already received one or both doses of the vaccine and you are eligible, you can receive this treatment.

 Check with your insurance provider for more information on the cost of monoclonal antibody treatment for COVID-19.